RuntimeRascal/lingualizer/README.md

     // the file name will not have locale in name as default locale is used */
     // the file name will be in format '<project-name>.json' */ create --based-off "https://raw.githubusercontent.com/simpert/lingualizer/master/test/data.json"

     // will create localization directory if needed and default local with default contents */
-    // the file name will not have locale in name as default locale is used */
-    // the file name will be in format 'translation.json' */ create --file-name 'translation'

-    // will create localization directory if needed and default local with default contents */
-    // the file name will not have locale in name as default locale is used */
-    // the file name will be in format 'translation.es-MX.json' */ create --locale es-MX --file-name 'translation'

-    // will create localization directory if needed and default local with default contents */
     // if the file allready existed then it will be overwritten */